globus/globus-compute/docs/endpoints/multi_user.rst

 Tracing a Task to a MEP
 =======================

-A :abbr:`MEP (multi-user compute endpoint)` might be thought of as a :abbr:`CEP ([single-user] Compute Endpoint)` manager.
+A MEP might be thought of as a :abbr:`SEP ([single-user] Compute Endpoint)` manager.
 In a typical non-MEP paradigm, a normal user would log in (e.g., via SSH) to a compute resource (e.g., a cluster's login-node), create a Python virtual environment (e.g., `virtualenv`_, `pipx`_, `conda`_), and then install and run ``globus-compute-endpoint`` from their user-space.
 By contrast, a MEP is a root-installed and root-run process that manages child processes for regular users.
-Upon receiving a "start endpoint" request from the Globus Compute AMQP service, a MEP creates a user-process via the venerable ``fork()``
+Upon receiving a "start endpoint" request from the Globus Compute AMQP service, a MEP creates a user-process via the ``fork()``
 |rarr| *drop privileges* |rarr| ``exec()`` pattern, and then watches that child process
 until it stops.
-At no point does the MEP ever attempt to execute tasks, nor does the MEP even see tasks |nbsp| --- |nbsp| those are handled the same as they have been to-date, by the CEPs.
-To disambiguate, we call a MEP-started CEP a user endpoint or UEP.
-The lifecycle of a UEP is managed by an MEP, while a human manages the CEP lifecycle.
+At no point does the MEP ever attempt to execute tasks, nor does the MEP even see tasks |nbsp| --- |nbsp| those are handled the same as they have been to-date, by the SEPs.
+To disambiguate, we call a MEP-started SEP a user endpoint or UEP.
+The lifecycle of a UEP is managed by a MEP, while a human manages the SEP lifecycle.

-The workflow for a task sent to an MEP roughly follows these steps:
+The workflow for a task sent to a MEP roughly follows these steps:

 #.
-The user acquires an MEP endpoint id (perhaps as shared by the administrator via an
+The user acquires a MEP endpoint id (perhaps as shared by the administrator via an
    internal email, web page, or bulletin).

 #.
 The user uses the SDK to send the task to the MEP with the ``endpoint_id``: